Ujemi svojo priložnost za počitniško delo že zdaj

 Kdor prej pride, prej melje. :)

 Preberi večInternational students in Slovenia can work student jobs under the same conditions as Slovenian students.
+We've prepared some key information for international students that's good to know.

 1. How to translate our website? 📖